-Dandruff is a definitely a downer, and it can be one of the main reasons you’re dealing with an itchy scalp, but it’s a problem with a relatively straightforward fix.
+Dandruff is definitely uncomfortable, and it can be one of the main reasons you’re dealing with an itchy scalp, but it’s a problem with a relatively straightforward fix.
 This issue is sometimes attributed to an overgrowth of lipophilic (oil-dependent) yeast called malassezia.
 This can happen when the scalp gets too oily.
 Shampoos can keep oil under control, and scalp products that are specially medicated to treat dandruff are also available for real relief, especially shampoo for seborrheic dermatitis.

 Irritation and flaking due to dandruff however can only be one of the causes of a prickly scalp.

 Read on to learn more about other possible culprits for itchiness and inflammation that are worth looking into if you’re dealing with an itchy scalp:

 What Causes an Itchy Scalp?

-Though commonly afflicting babies and young children, eczema has also been known to affect some adults.
+Though commonly afflicting babies and young children, eczema also frequently affects adults.
 It’s a medical condition that causes an itchy, sometimes blistery rash on the skin’s surface, causing it to be red and inflamed.
 People have attributed eczema to several causes, which can range from feeling stressed to specific dietary choices.
 Eczema is even associated with reactions from some soaps and cosmetics.

 2. Sebborheic dermatitis